BIGJRA/BIGJRA.github.io/rejuv.md

 the Pokemon Center area.
 After the scene, grab the *Full Restore* below.
 Then head into the Center and talk to the crew.

-After a few cutscenes, you’ll get to play as Melia.
+After a few cutscenes, you'll get to play as Melia.
 All you must do is follow the path through this area but be prepared for a battle!

 League Scout Amanda (Factory Field)